Denfield: Heritage listing

 As at 27 February 2007, Denfield's homestead is assessed as having state and regional heritage significance primarily in regard to its architectural quality, social and historic associations particularly at a regional level and in its setting, garden and collective of buildings.

 The complex is one of the earliest surviving and intact collective of buildings of their kind in the Campbelltown and Appin areas.
 Denfield is associated with early farming identities John Farley, who was also infamous in that he was the first person to encounter Fisher's Ghost in Campbelltown and John Bray who along with his family owner and farmed it form 1840 until will into the 1900s.
 It played an important part in the early settlement of Campbelltown/Appin through increasing importance and popularity of the district.

-The early buildings form part of a highly significant group of surviving colonial farmhouse buildings in the Campbelltown/ Appin areas with the visually intact garden and bush setting.
-The early buildings are a very fine and rare example of the colonial farmhouse style of architecture, even though altered a number of times, and is of very high aesthetic value not only here but also in the broader context of NSW.
+The early buildings form part of surviving colonial farmhouse buildings in the Campbelltown/ Appin areas with a garden and bush setting.
+The early buildings are an example of the colonial farmhouse style of architecture, even though altered a number of times.
 The surviving early fabric demonstrates the basic principles of colonial design, detailing and finishes.

 The buildings are significant for the use of early colonial materials and methods of construction and building forms and their adaptation over their life with a variety of materials.
 The buildings demonstrate colonial design principles in best practice.